krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/coffee-button-3.py.md

 # coffee-button: push the button on the coffee machine
-# def coffee_button(robot):
 # Steps:
-    # 1. Put the gripper above the coffee machine button
+#  1. Put gripper above the button
-    # 2. Push down on the button
+#  2. Push the button down
+def coffee_button(robot):
-    # First, position the gripper above the coffee machine button.
+    # First, put the gripper of the robot above the button on the coffee machine.
-    if check("the robot's gripper is not above the coffee machine button"): robot.reach("to the coffee machine button")
+    if check("the robot's gripper is not positioned above the coffee button"): robot.put("gripper above coffee button")
-    # Once the gripper is positioned correctly above the button, push down on the
+    # Then, push the button down.
-    # button.
-    if check("the robot's gripper is above the coffee machine button"): robot.push("down on the button")
+    if check("the robot's gripper is positioned above the coffee button"): robot.push("down on coffee button")